Bangladesh Medical College

 Bangladesh Medical College (BMC; বাংলাদেশ মেডিকেল কলেজ) is the oldest private medical college in Bangladesh.
 It was established in 1986.
 The college is located in Dhanmondi, Dhaka.
 It is one of the constituent colleges of the University of Dhaka.

 It offers a five-year course of study leading to a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree.

 The college is attached to the 500-bed Bangladesh Medical College Hospital.

 Undergraduate course

 A combined medical admission test for the MBBS course is held every year under the supervision of DGHS.
 139,217 students, who were eligible, sat for the entrance exams in 2023.
 Students who have passed the Higher Secondary School Certificate or equivalent examinations with the required grades can apply for the admission test.
 Every year, only 120 domestic and foreign students get admission to the MBBS course at Bangladesh Medical College.

 The qualified candidates, according to their preferences, get the opportunity to study at Bangladesh Medical College.
 Foreign candidates from different countries are selected by DGHS and MOHFW as per required qualifications.

-The college runs 5-year MBBS course according to the curriculum developed by BMDC.
-A student studies Anatomy, Physiology, Biochemistry, Pathology, Pharmacology, Microbiology, Forensic Medicine, Community Medicine, Medicine & allied subjects, Surgery & allied subjects and Gynecology & Obstetrics during the course period.
+The college runs a 5-year MBBS course according to the curriculum developed by BMDC.
+A student studies anatomy, physiology, biochemistry, pathology, pharmacology, microbiology, forensic medicine, community medicine, medicine & allied subjects, surgery & allied subjects, and gynecology & obstetrics during the course period.